-- a) The COUNTY agrees to pay the AGENCY an amount not to exceed TWO HUNDRED TEN THOUSAND ONE HUNDRED AND FIFTY DOLLARS (\$210,150.00) per fiscal year for the services described in Section 1 of this Agreement. - b) All requests for reimbursement payments must be submitted on a monthly basis and shall consist of an invoice for the monthly amount, signed by an authorized AGENCY representative, and accompanied by documentation including the cost of services provided, invoices, receipts, and/or copies of time slips or pay stubs which verify the services for which reimbursement is sought, as applicable and required by COUNTY.
+- a) The COUNTY agrees to pay the AGENCY an amount not to exceed TWO HUNDRED ELEVEN THOUSAND SIX HUNDRED AND THIRTY-SIX DOLLARS(\$211,636.00) per fiscal year for the services described in Section 1 of this Agreement. - b) All requests for reimbursement payments must be submitted on a monthly basis and shall consist of an invoice for the monthly amount, signed by an authorized AGENCY representative.
 Invoices shall be sent electronically to the Contract Manager on a monthly basis within thirty (30) days of the end of the month.
 The COUNTY shall not reimburse the AGENCY for any expenditures in excess of the amount budgeted without prior approval or notification.
 Invoicing due dates may be shortened as necessary to meet fiscal year deadlines or grant requirements.
 COUNTY shall not reimburse AGENCY for any expenditures in excess of the amount budgeted without prior approval or notification. - c) The COUNTY shall reimburse to the AGENCY in accordance with the Florida Prompt Payment Act upon receipt of invoice and required documentation.
-When the required documentation and/or reports are incomplete or untimely, the COUNTY may withhold payment until such time as the COUNTY accepts the remedied documentation and/or reports.
+When the required documentation and/or reports are incomplete or untimely, the COUNTY may withhold payment until such time as the COUNTY accepts the remedied documentation and/or reports. - d) Any funds used in conjunction with travel must be made in accordance with Florida Statute 112.061 or other policies as may be approved by Pinellas County Human Services in advance of travel.

-- d) Any funds used in conjunction with travel must be made in accordance with Florida Statute 112.061 or other policies as may be approved by Pinellas County Human Services in advance of travel. - e) Any funds expended in violation of this Agreement or in violation of appropriate Federal, State, and County requirements shall be refunded in full to the COUNTY.
+- e) Any funds expended in violation of this Agreement or in violation of appropriate Federal, State, and County requirements shall be refunded in full to the COUNTY.
 If this Agreement is still in force, future payments may be withheld by the COUNTY. - f) AGENCY shall track program income generated from services provided under this Agreement and provide a report on program income to the COUNTY with each invoice submission.
 AGENCY shall reinvest the program income into the program as approved by the COUNTY and/or deduct the program income from reimbursement requests.
 AGENCY shall provide COUNTY with program income policy as applicable.